edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

         Use multiple rate rules to apply different rate limits to various traffic profiles.
-Set up this type of configuration using either a single or multiple Security Application Manager configurations.
-If you assign multiple rate rules to a single Security Application Manager configuration, then each rate rule should contain one or more [condition
+Set up this type of configuration using either a single or multiple Security Application configurations.
+If you assign multiple rate rules to a single Security Application configuration, then each rate rule should contain one or more [condition
         group(s)](Rate-Rules.htm#ConditionGroup).